The CME and Total Farm Marketing offices will be closed Monday, September 4, in observance of Labor Day

 Stewart-Peterson Inc., Stewart-Peterson Group Inc., and SP Risk Services LLC are each part of the family of companies within Total Farm Marketing (TFM).
 Stewart-Peterson Inc. is a publishing company.
 Stewart-Peterson Group Inc. is registered with the Commodity Futures Trading Commission (CFTC) as an introducing broker and is a member of National Futures Association.
 SP Risk Services LLC is an insurance agency.
 A customer may have relationships with any or all three companies.

-• To see the current US 7 day precipitation forecast and NOAA US 8 – 14 day Temperature and Precipitation outlooks, scroll down to the Other Charts/Weather Section.
+To see the current US 8 – 14 day Temperature and Precipitation Outlooks from NOAA, scroll down to the other Charts/Weather Section.

 Note – For the best viewing experience, some Grain Market Insider content is best viewed with your phone held horizontally.